research-ag/stream/README.md

   // We have to create the endpoint (update method) that Alice will call to send chunks.
   // Here, both sides have agreed on the name "receive" for this endpoint.
   // The type must be: `shared Stream.ChunkMessage<Item> -> async Stream.ControlMessage`
   // It is possible to wrap custom code around calling `onChunk` but we must not tamper
   // with the response and we must not trap. public shared (msg) func receive(m : Stream.ChunkMessage<Item>) : async Stream.ControlMessage {
-    // Make sure only Alice can call this method if (msg.caller != alice) throw Error.reject("not authorized");
+    // Make sure only Alice can call this method if (msg.caller != allowedCaller) throw Error.reject("not authorized");
     receiver_.onChunk(m);
   };